 Type 1 Diabetes – the body makes no insulin so the sugar can’t enter cells.

 If you have Type 1 Diabetes you may need to take daily insulin injections as recommended by your doctor.
-You also need to eat healthy, get regular exercise and check your blood sugar.
+You also need to eat healthily, get regular exercise and check your blood sugar.

 Type 2 Diabetes – the body makes insulin but it is not enough or it does not work right.